Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-1.md

 ```

 Here we are adding our function that handles the api responses from every endpoint that we code.

 Let's briefly discuss this function and understand what it does.

 * The function takes a single parameter named payload.
 * It checks to see if that parameter is a dictionary.
 * If it is a dictionary it returns it intact.
-      * If it is not a dictionary it returns an empty dictionary - i.e. opening and closing cuyrly braces.
+* If it is not a dictionary it returns an empty dictionary - i.e. opening and closing curly braces.

 Let's get a call to this response function into our Films endpoint.

-    Go to the films endpoint file - films/v1/endpoints.py, and add the following under the section
+ >Go to the films endpoint file - films/v1/endpoints.py, and add the following under the section
  Module Imports.

 ```python
 from basehandler import api_response
 ```

 This will import the function api_response from the basehandlers.py file that we added earlier

-    Add the following to the get_film endpoint, removing 'pass' first.
+>Add the following to the get_film endpoint, removing 'pass' first.

 ```python
 return api_response()
 ```

-    Run the application again.
+>Run the application again.

 This time we get a 200 response and two curly braces signifying an empty object.

 ### Summary of what we have achieved so far!

 * We have got a running flask app
 * We have coded our first films endpoint.
 * We have defined our Films specification for OpenAPI
 * We have linked our Flask App, endpoint and openAPI specification via Connexion.

  Good Work!

-    But hold on a minute, all that work and we still have no data.
+ But hold on a minute, all that work, and we still have no data.
 Obviously we are missing something.
 Yes, you guessed it some route into the Star Wars Data.
  Which, takes us neatly into stage-2, Defining our Data Access layers and defining our interface to the Star Wars API.

 [<span style="color:#4ba9cc">Stage 2 - Extending the API - external Api access, data access layer, filtering options, error handling, another endpoint</span>](stage-2.md)
 </details>